pelavarre/like-py-xlsx/README.md

 Got some other piece of Python you like?

+Tell us about it, like come find me at https://twitter.com/pelavarre

 ## 7 Please help us

 These are our early days, not much here yet - If you look for something difficult, you won't find here - If you surprise this code with new test cases, it will betray you today

-Please consider tweeting the bugs you find & the features you want, come find me at https://twitter.com/pelavarre

 Do you love our "like-py.xlsx" like you love pie?